Durrington Walls: History

-"Overall, the evidence from the internal structures at Durrington Walls does not show that this was a ‘ritual site’, for there is no such thing.
+"Overall, the evidence from the internal structures at Durrington Walls does not show that this was a 'ritual site', for there is no such thing.
 There are simply sites at which ritual has taken place, and at Durrington a variety of acts of various degrees of ritualization, from formal rites to habitual practices, were woven into a complicated history, marking moments of crisis, transformation, and daily routine."

 Sometime later, perhaps 200 years after the circle was first constructed, another two concentric rings were added, and the henge enclosure was constructed.
 A ditch some 5.5 m deep was dug, and the earth used to create a large outer bank some 30 m wide and presumably several metres high.
 Several features of the village, including houses and midden pits, were built over.
 The henge seems to have been built in one continuous operation, not in phases, as there is no evidence of soil or turf developing in the bank.
 The ditch also seems to have been dug in sections, perhaps by different groups of labourers.
-Estimates of the number of people required to create the henge vary from 4000 – 6000.
+Estimates of the number of people required to create the henge vary from 4000 to 6000.
 At a similar time, another large timber circle and henge were created immediately south at Woodhenge.

 It is unknown when the site fell out of use.
 It was re-occupied during the Iron Age, when a settlement and field system was established inside the henge.
 A large drainage ditch was also dug above the north eastern entrance, possibly to complement the field system.